 Applicants should make every effort to include all information, data and full study reports as requested in the respective guidance documents when they first submit their application.For an overview see guidance documents for regulated food ingredients .

 Valid applications – If the application is considered applicable and valid, EFSA starts its scientific assessment.
-This is done either by its Panel on Food Additives and Other Nutrient Sources Added to Food, or by the Panel on Food Contact Materials, Enzymes, Flavourings and Processing Aids.
+This is done either by its Panel on Panel on Food Additives and Flavourings, or by the Panel on Panel on Food Contact Materials, Enzymes and Processing Aids.
 The status in EFSA’s ROQ then changes to ‘In progress’.